Row Access Control

 When you select this option, the deleted rows remain in the database but are marked as deleted in the table.

 This is accomplished by setting a specific value to an existing column in the table when a row is deleted.
-For example, in the example below, we have assigned the text 'DELETED_ROW' to the deleted row's Subcategory column.
+For example, in the example below, we have assigned the text 'DELETED_ROW' to the deleted row's 'Active' column.
 The results are displayed below.

 When the 'Show deleted rows' option is selected, the deleted rows are shown in the table in a greyed-out format.